wecodehackathon/kickstart-js/README.md

+# THIS IS AN OPTIONAL STARTER-KIT.
+USE WHICHEVER LANGUAGES AND FRAMEWORKS MAKES YOUR <3 GO BOOP!

 # About the App

 Here is a quick way to start your hackathon project with a simple node server and React app, ready for your UI enhancements and/or database connections.
 It's a To Do list, in which you can add a To Do item via the form field, and it will be posted to the Express server.